-In this post, I am sharing all my best Pinterest marketing tips which have helped me grow my blog traffic to over 100k monthly sessions in less than a year and a half.
+In this post, I am sharing all my best Pinterest marketing tips which have helped me grow my blog traffic to over 200k monthly sessions in less than two years.

-Here is a screenshot from my first 100k month.
+Here is a screenshot from the past month of my blog traffic.

 And here is where my Pinterest account is at this current moment.

 You can follow my Pinterest account here if you like personal development and blogging tips.

 I got to over 10 million monthly Pinterest viewers AND over 200k monthly blog sessions despite being marked as spam by Pinterest (more on that later) in less than two years after starting my blog.